Organizations rarely rise higher than the quality of their leaders.

 Communication: Making It Work Before It Works You Over

 Communication is like water in a landscape.
 It’s either on the surface or underground.
 It’s either fresh and sunlit, or dank and dark.
 It’s either being intentionally directed or left to carve its own way.
 Leaders can’t make the water disappear nor can they stop it flowing, even if they want it to.
 Their choice is only between channelling it productively or enduring its unexpected effects.
-This talk teaches leaders fundamental principles of healthy, helpful communication both within their groups and between their groups and others.
+This talk teaches leaders fundamental principles of healthy, helpful organizational communication both within their groups and between their groups and others.